apaksoy/intro/readme.md

 ## [AutomateTheBoringStuff](https://github.com/apaksoy/automatetheboringstuff)

-These are the Python projects I completed so far on the practice projects assigned in the excellent Python introduction book "Automate the Boring Stuff with Python" by Al Sweigart.
+Python projects I completed so far on the practice projects assigned in the excellent Python introduction book "Automate the Boring Stuff with Python" by Al Sweigart.

 ## [Slicing & Dicing](https://github.com/apaksoy/slicing-dicing)

-This are solutions to two homework questions from the linear algebra course, Linear Algebra - Foundations to Frontiers (UTAustinX: UT.5.05x), from edX.
+Solutions to two homework questions from the linear algebra course, Linear Algebra - Foundations to Frontiers (UTAustinX: UT.5.05x), from edX.